 The EMPLOYER shall pay, however, the same health insurance premium amounts to employees who are scheduled to work at least twenty (20) hours per workweek as it contributes to FULL-TIME REGULAR EMPLOYEES.

 The holiday benefit for REGULAR PART-TIME EMPLOYEES shall be in the same ratio that the REGULAR PART-TIME EMPLOYEE'S actual hours worked bears to the full-time work schedule in the previous calendar quarter where the holiday falls.

-P. PROBATIONARY PERIOD: PROBATIONARY PERIODS are as follows:
+P. PROBATIONARY PERIOD:

 - a.
-Newly Employed: The first six (6) calendar months service of newly hired or REHIRED employees.
-(The PROBATIONARY PERIOD for REHIRED employees may be modified or waived at the discretion of the EMPLOYER, provided such modification or waiver is stated in writing.) - b.
-PROMOTION and TRANSFER: The first six (6) calendar months of service following a PROMOTIONAL appointment or a TRANSFER. - c.
+Newly Employed: The first twelve (12) calendar months of service of newly hired or rehired employees.
+(The probationary period for rehired employees may be modified or waived at the discretion of the EMPLOYER, provided such modification or waiver is stated in writing.) - b.
+Promotional and Transfer: The first six (6) calendar months of service following a promotional appointment or a transfer.

+- c.
 Extensions of PROBATIONARY PERIOD.
 In all cases, PROBATIONARY PERIODS may be extended at the discretion of the EMPLOYER, provided such modification is communicated in writing to the employee and the union. - d.
-See Article 7, Grievance Procedure, regarding appeal rights related to PROBATION PERIOD being terminated. - Q. PROMOTION: A change of an employee from a position in one classification to a position in another classification with more responsible duties and a higher salary range maximum. - R. REGULAR EMPLOYEE: A member of the exclusively recognized bargaining unit as identified in the "Recognition" Article who has completed the required PROBATIONARY PERIOD for a REGULAR appointment to a continuing position in the Classified service. - S. REGULAR HOURS: Time on COMPENSATED PAYROLL STATUS exclusive of overtime hours and exclusive of on-call hours. - T. REGULAR RATE OF PAY.
-The rate of pay that is required for the calculation of overtime under the Fair Labor Standards Act (FLSA) for NON-EXEMPT EMPLOYEES. - U. REHIRE: Appointment of a former regular or probationary EMPLOYEE. - V. SEPARATION IN GOOD STANDING: Any termination, resignation, or separation other than a dismissal for disciplinary reasons. - W. STEWARD: An employee designated by the UNION for the purposes of communicating with the EMPLOYER on matters of interest to either party.
+See Article 7, Grievance Procedure, regarding appeal rights related to PROBATION PERIOD being terminated. - Q. PROMOTION: A change of an employee from a position in one work classification to a position in another work classification with a higher salary range maximum. - R. REGULAR EMPLOYEE: A member of the exclusively recognized bargaining unit as defined in the Recognition Article who has completed the required probationary period for newly employed or rehired employees. - S. REGULAR HOURS: Time on compensated payroll status exclusive of overtime hours and exclusive of on-call hours. - T. REHIRE: Re-hire of a former permanent or probationary employee in a work classification to which they were assigned prior to termination. - U. STEWARD: An employee designated by the UNION for the purposes of communicating with the EMPLOYER on matters of interest to either party. - V. TERMINATION IN GOOD STANDING: Any termination other than dismissal for disciplinary reasons and for which the terminating employee has given the required minimum notice in advance of leaving.